 The most convenient and safest timer is one that automatically switches the induction burner off after a certain time.
 This is the type of timer included on the Bosch Benchmark NITP066UC and the NITP066SUC models.

-Induction cooktops offer great safety features if you are forgetful or think you may get distracted while cooking.
+Induction cooktops offer great safety features.
+Are you forgetful?
+Do distractions get the better of you?
 Personally, I find the automatic switch off timer to be good for peace of mind if you have young children in the house.
 Whether you’re a parent, grandparent, babysitter or carer, we all know that children are unpredictable and if the cooktop has an added safety feature I say “use it”.

 This feature is also great for the elderly or people who may be mobility impaired where it may take longer to get to the cooktop to turn it off.